akufadhl/Compleks/README.md

 ## General ToDo lists
 - [ ] integrate **Complex Spacer** with **Complex Shaper**
-- [ ] Display glyphs on a selected lists
+- [ ] Display glyphs from a selected lists
 - [ ] a button to show which glyphs are colliding
 - [ ] A button to space them!